 Maria is one of 15,000 young people in Kenya, Rwanda and Uganda who have received training and support through TechnoServe’s STRYDE program.
-The program is creating employment and entrepreneurship opportunities for out-of-school young people by providing them with comprehensive training, focusing on life skills and financial literacy.
+The program is creating employment and entrepreneurship opportunities for young people by providing them with comprehensive training, focusing on life skills and financial literacy.

 When asked about her store’s success, Maria said she created the business plan that helped her open the shop and detailed how she manages her budget – skills she acquired through the STRYDE training.
 The training also provided her with a better understanding of how to run a business and grow her customer base.